Reducing acrylamide

 • Gives them peace of mind and builds consumer trust

-Acrylamide is a suspected carcinogen that forms naturally in a range of cooking processes, including baking.
+Acrylamide is a suspected carcinogen that forms naturally during the Maillard reaction in a range of cooking processes, including baking.
+Therefore, baking and acrylamide are in some instances inseparable.

 The Maillard reaction gives baked goods their golden crust and delicious flavor.
 But it also leads to the formation of acrylamide.
-Find out how acrylamide forms in baked goods, and how to prevent it.
+Find out how acrylamide forms in baked goods, and how to keep acrylamide levels low in this video.

 European flags at Brussels

-Acrylamide in the EU – proposed maximum limits
+Acrylamide in EU regulations – proposed maximum limits

 The European Union’s benchmarking system requires producers to aim for As Low As Reasonably Achievable (ALARA) acrylamide levels.
 If your products exceed their benchmark, you need to review your mitigation measures and aim for lower levels.

-Regulation currently under consideration would also introduce maximum limits.
+The acrylamide EU regulation currently under consideration would also introduce maximum limits.
 If your products exceed those limits, it’s likely that you’ll have to stop marketing them.
 They could even be recalled.
-So if the regulation passes, there will be additional demands on your process to control and reduce acrylamide.
+So, if the regulation passes, there will be additional demands on your process to control and keep acrylamide levels low.

 baking calculator